Lab Equipment, Evidence Handling and Chain of Custody in QDE

 In a typical ink-differentiation workflow, the examiner begins with white-light reflected illumination to document the baseline appearance of the document.
 Ultraviolet examination (typically at 365 nm or 254 nm) reveals paper fluorescence and fluorescent security features; inks that absorb UV appear dark against a fluorescent paper background, while luminescent inks glow distinctly.
 Infrared reflectance (at 715 nm, 830 nm, or 1000 nm) differentiates inks by their IR absorption: many ballpoint inks absorb IR strongly and remain dark, while some gel and fountain inks become transparent at IR wavelengths, disappearing against the background and revealing any underlying text that was written first.
 Infrared luminescence examination uses a shorter excitation wavelength and captures the longer-wavelength luminescent emission, revealing specific ink dye signatures.

 Indented writing occurs when the pressure of writing on one sheet of a pad transmits through to the underlying sheets as a mechanical deformation of the paper surface.
 These indentations are typically invisible to the naked eye under normal lighting but become visible under oblique illumination or can be detected electrostatically by ESDA.
-The ESDA technique, developed at the University of Bradford in the 1970s and now standardised around the Foster+Freeman ESDA 2 instrument, exploits the fact that indented areas of a sheet of paper have different electrostatic properties than the surrounding non-indented paper.
+The ESDA technique, invented by Foster and Freeman Ltd. in the early 1970s and first commercially introduced in 1978, now standardised around the Foster+Freeman ESDA 2 instrument, exploits the differential electrostatic properties of indented versus non-indented paper surface areas.

-The ESDA 2 workflow begins with the document being placed face-up on the ESDA bed, a flat glass plate with a metal electrode beneath it and a vacuum system that holds the document flat.
+The ESDA 2 workflow begins with the document being placed face-up on the ESDA bed.
+(The full technique, its limitations, and its case history, including the Birmingham Six review, are covered under indented writing and the ESDA.), a flat glass plate with a metal electrode beneath it and a vacuum system that holds the document flat.
 A thin Mylar (polyester) film is placed over the document without mechanical contact.
 The document and film are then charged to a high negative voltage using a charging wand passed over the surface.
 The indented areas create a charge pattern on the Mylar film corresponding to the location and depth of the indentations.
 Toner (the same electrostatic toner used in photocopiers) is then cascaded across the Mylar surface and adheres to the areas of different charge, making the indentation pattern visible as grey-black marks.
 The Mylar film is then fixed (sprayed with a cellulose acetate fixative) and lifted from the document, producing a permanent ESDA lift that can be photographed and included in the report.

 ESDA has inherent limitations.
 It detects indentations from recent to moderately aged writing but its sensitivity decreases with document age.
 Photocopied, laser-printed, and inkjet-printed documents produce weak or no ESDA results because the printing process does not create the same paper-surface deformation as physical writing.
 The result of ESDA is a spatial pattern, not a chemical identification: the technique confirms the presence and approximate shape of indented writing, but the legibility of the recovered text depends on the depth of the indentation and the complexity of overlapping strokes.

 The comparison microscope is the optical instrument most closely associated with forensic handwriting analysis in the classic sense: it places two fields of view side by side through a single binocular eyepiece, allowing the examiner to observe a feature in the questioned writing alongside the corresponding feature in a known writing simultaneously, without the need to shift visual attention between separate instruments or photographs.
+The known writings used for this side-by-side comparison are the exemplar set, whose collection and adequacy requirements are covered under exemplars and standards: request vs course-of-business writings.
 This direct simultaneous comparison is important for assessing subtle geometric relationships, line quality, and connecting-stroke patterns that are difficult to evaluate reliably in sequential comparison.

 Modern forensic comparison microscopes are equipped with calibrated measuring eyepieces (for feature-dimension measurement and proportion ratios), zoom magnification systems from approximately 0.7x to 45x, ring lights and coaxial illumination for surface detail, and transmitted-light bases for examining paper fibre and watermark structure through the sheet.
 The same instrument can examine ink strokes at 1x to 3x for overall character formation, at 5x to 10x for line quality and intersection sequence, and at 20x to 45x for ink deposition pattern, evidence of pen lift, and toner particle distribution in laser-printed text.